 Out with the old and in with the new.
 It’s time to ditch the old bad habits and replace them with new, positive ones!
 Once you’ve established your saving goals, you can then put your plan of reaching them in action.
 Perhaps you want to go to New Zealand in the middle of the year, or even get a puppy?
 Once you have some goals, you’ll need to establish the habits that will help you achieve them.
 The best way to start this is by setting aside time each work, preferably on your payday, to sit down and go through the budget for the next week.

 Work out the number each week for your expenses and savings and any other money goals you may have.
 Then what’s left over is your play money for the week.
-However much that may be, you’ll just have to make it work.
+However much that may be, you’ll have to make it work.
 It might be a good idea to transfer your savings money to a different count that you can’t access on an everyday basis, or send it to a trusted friend or family member to reduce the temptation of dipping into it.

 Don’t think about the thing you’re going to miss out on at the start because if you’ve decided to cut them out of your budget, they’re obviously not a huge priority.
 Instead, think about what you will gain a little further down the track.
-When you finally get to New Zealand or wake up to tiny little pitter patter from your new puppy, those little compromises you made at the start will seem like nothing at all.

-This may also sound corny but daily money affirmations will help you to stay motivated on your journey to better personal financial management.
+Don’t roll your eyes at us!
+Regular income is something to be genuinely grateful for.
+Daily money affirmations will help you to stay motivated on your journey to better personal financial management.
 Some great money affirmations include:

-Also try our tips for teaching kids about money.
+Building a good relationship with money starts young.
+Try our tips for teaching kids about money.

 Check out the best banking apps to try this summer!

 Looking for loans with bad credit?
 Look no further than Jacaranda Finance!